openvinotoolkit/model_server/client/python/lib/README.md

 `cd model_server/client/python/lib`

-Make sure you have `setuptools` installed in your Python environment:
+Install setuptools in your Python environment, so you can build the wheel:

 `pip install setuptools`

+Install protobuf-compiler, required to compile API protos:

+`apt install protobuf-compiler`

+To build dependencies run:

+`python setup.py build_apis`

 To build the wheel run: